The cards, the people, the memory ...

 He was also the first to guess and speak of the oil showings of the San Nicola district (the "San Nicola fire") and of the Gioitto zone. ("Idrocarburi in libertà- Bronte oil center", Giannotta publisher, Catania, 1962).

-He wrote that "with the name "giuittu", the Arabs indicated the black bitumen.
+He wrote that "with the name "Giuittu", the Arabs indicated the black bitumen.
 They could have observed signs of hydrocarbon and that could have given the name of Gioitto to this zone?".

 As a political man, he tried, in every way, to bring to Bronte some economic benefits, deriving from the utilization of the hydrocarbons found on his territory.